Skip to main content

 Associated with the page Sports activities

-Where can you skate in Brossard?
+Where to skate indoors in Brossard?

 Two arenas are available for free skating.
 See below for times, prices and details of each venue:

-Indoor free skating schedule – Fall 2025
+Indoor free skating schedule

 Sunday 1 to 3:50 p.m.